-Therapy can help couples bridge the gaps.
+Therapy can help couples navigate these issues by improving communication and fostering mutual understanding.
 It’s not about blaming ADHD for every struggle, but about learning how it influences your connection.
 Together, you can develop tools to improve communication, manage frustrations, and create a sense of balance in the relationship.
 With time and understanding, you can create better harmony, spicier intimacy, and deeper connection.

 Living with ADHD can be exhausting.
-The constant mental tug-of-war, the executive dysfunction that keeps you stuck, and the cycles of shame.
-It all adds up.
+The constant mental tug-of-war, trouble motivating yourself and sticking to your priorities (executive dysfunction), and cycles of shame—it all adds up.
 Therapy offers a space to unpack those burdens.
 It’s not just about learning how to be more organized or productive.
 It’s about addressing the deeper issues:

 The shame of feeling like you’re always letting others (and yourself) down.